 All eyes are on Nvidia's stock, so what's been going on?

-Market watchers would rather there be more diversification, having concerns seeing just Nvidia and a handful of other companies responsible for much of the S&P 500’s returns recently.
-They would prefer a market where many stocks are participating in the gains.
+Those three companies and a few others are responsible for much of the S&P 500’s returns recently.
+Investors would prefer a market where many stocks are participating in the gains.

 There’s been nearly insatiable demand for Nvidia’s chips to power artificial intelligence applications and the company has played a big role in the U.S. stock market’s recent record runs even as the economy’s growth slows under the weight of high interest rates.
 But the AI boom is moving at such a rapid pace that it’s raised worries about a possible bubble in the stock market and too-high expectations among investors.